John Paul is a recently retired academic with a background in psychology and philosophy.

 - What on Earth Happened to the Soul?

 Reports on the demise of the view of human consciousness as immaterial and non-reducible to brain activity are greatly exaggerated

 - Is a Non-Materialistic View of the Nature of Mind De...

 Persisting difficulties in accounting for the emergence of mind from nature from a strictly materialistic perspective open the way for a re-examination of alternative views of the mind-body problem

 Quantum Mechanics and Consciousness

 Quantum mechanics (QM) is by universal acknowledgement the most empirically successful theory in the history of this discipline.
-It constitutes the basis of physics and to the extent that - as affirmed by reductionistic materialism - the other natural sciences are ultimately reducible to physics, it provides the the very foundations to the whole scientific edifice.
+It constitutes the basis of physics and to the extent that - as affirmed by reductionistic materialism - the other natural sciences are ultimately reducible to physics, it provides the foundations to the whole scientific edifice.
 Moreover, as noted by physicists Rosenblum and Kutter (2008), a full one third of the world economy depends upon technological discoveries made possible by QM, including the transistor, the laser, and magnetic resonance imaging.

 Whereas the empirical and technological viability of QM is indisputable, nearly a century after its mature formulation in the 1920s no consensus exists about its ontological underpinning: that is, about the nature of the reality to which this theory points: with varying degrees of support, 14 different interpretations of this theory’s physical meaning are currently in existence.